ndziuba/EnterpriseAI-Project/README.md

 ### hp_tuning_test
 This notebook was used to test hyperparameter tuning on our model.
 As described in the hp_tuner step, we used the keras tuner package.
 We experimented with different layer sizes and activation functions with five epochs each.
 The results can be seen inside the notebook.

+### hp_tuning_test
+This notebook was used to test and explore the options to compress the model size, as out current model (mainly the ResNet base model) is camparably large.
+We tried implementing a pruning step to cut down the inference time and size of the model but it didn't lead to any significant performance gains.
+The only method that brought down the size of the model from 95mb to around 20mb was converting our model to a TFlite model but given the proprietary model architecture this change would have resulted in a lot of work adapting the pipeline and we did not consider it worth it in our case.

 ## Major challenges